Course in

 Spend Your Winter Gaining Knowledge

-The Faculty of Law at Justus Liebig University Giessen are looking forward to hosting students from all over the world for the 1st International Online Winter University in International Human Rights Law and International Humanitarian Law.
-The International Winter University takes place from 3 January until 14 January 2022 and offers an in-depth approach to current challenges faced in International Human Rights Law and International Humanitarian Law.
+The Faculty of Law at Justus Liebig University Giessen are looking forward to hosting students from all over the world for the 4th International Online Winter University in International Human Rights Law and International Humanitarian Law.
+The International Winter University takes place in January 2025 and offers an in-depth approach to current challenges faced in International Human Rights Law and International Humanitarian Law and Environmental Protection.

 The program offers you a foundation in International Human Rights Law and International Humanitarian Law before discussing the major debates and challenges that are currently found in these fields of law.
 This will primarily focus on those issues that are present in both fields of law and consider how similar issues are approached differently.
 Allowing you to appreciate the differences between International Human Rights and International Humanitarian Law and how both these fields of law, in different manners, seek to protect individuals.